TcMenu/documentation/content/arduino-libraries/tc-menu/tcmenu-plugins/major-differences-between-library-versions.md

     U8g2GfxMenuConfig myConfig;

 It is probable that you'll either want to completely override, or make some small adjustments to the graphics configuration.
-[See the graphical configuration section in this rendering guide.]({{< relref "rendering-with-tcmenu-LCD-TFT-OLED.md">}})
+[See the graphical configuration section in this rendering guide.](${relRef("rendering-with-tcmenu-LCD-TFT-OLED.md")})

 ### Display configuration for bitmapped displays (AdaGfx and U8G2)